 time reduce the average spelling time from 12.62 to 6.78 iterations, approximately to two-fold faster.
 The experiments were conducted on a large public dataset which had been used in other related studies.
 Direct comparisons between our work with the others' are also reported in details.

-Pham, TT, Nguyen, D, Dutkiewicz, E, Center, JR, Eisman, JA & Nguyen, T 2018, 'A Profiling analysis of contributions of cigarette smoking, dietary calcium intakes, and physical activity to fragility fracture in the elderly', Nature Scientific Reports, vol. 8, no. 1.View/Download from: UTS OPUS or Publisher's site
+Pham, TT, Nguyen, D, Dutkiewicz, E, Center, JR, Eisman, JA & Nguyen, T 2018, 'A Profiling analysis of contributions of cigarette smoking, dietary calcium intakes, and physical activity to fragility fracture in the elderly', Nature Scientific Reports, vol. 8, no. 1.View/Download from: Publisher's site

-Pham, TT, Leong, PHW, Robinson, PD, Thamrin, C, Gutzler, T, Jee, AS & King, GG 2017, 'Automated Quality Control of Forced Oscillation Measurements: Respiratory Artefact Detection with Advanced Feature Extraction', Journal of Applied Physiology, vol. 123, no. 4, pp. 781-789.View/Download from: UTS OPUS or Publisher's site
+Pham, TT, Leong, PHW, Robinson, PD, Thamrin, C, Gutzler, T, Jee, AS & King, GG 2017, 'Automated Quality Control of Forced Oscillation Measurements: Respiratory Artefact Detection with Advanced Feature Extraction', Journal of Applied Physiology, vol. 123, no. 4, pp. 781-789.View/Download from: Publisher's site

 The forced oscillation technique (FOT) can provide unique and clinically relevant lung function information with little cooperation with subjects.
 However, FOT has higher variability than spirometry, possibly because strategies for quality control and reducing artifacts in FOT measurements have yet to be standardized or validated.
 Many quality control procedures rely on either simple statistical filters or subjective evaluation by a human operator.
 In this study, we propose an automated artifact removal approach based on the resistance against flow profile, applied to complete breaths.
 We report results obtained from data recorded from children and adults, with and without asthma.
 Our proposed method has 76% agreement with a human operator for the adult data set and 79% for the pediatric data set.
 Furthermore, we assessed the variability of respiratory resistance measured by FOT using within-session variation (wCV) and between-session variation (bCV).
 In the asthmatic adults test data set, our method was again similar to that of the manual operator for wCV (6.5 vs. 6.9%) and significantly improved bCV (8.2 vs. 8.9%).
 Our combined automated breath removal approach based on advanced feature extraction offers better or equivalent quality control of FOT measurements compared with an expert operator and computationally more intensive methods in terms of accuracy and reducing intrasubject variability.